Raghul-DE/zudio-end-to-end-data-engineering-project/README.md

 ### Conclusion:

-This project successfully builds an ETL pipeline on AWS to process and analyze sales data for better inventory and sales insights.
-By leveraging S3, Lambda, Glue, and Athena, we have automated data ingestion, transformation, and querying.
+This project successfully builds an AWS-based ETL pipeline to process and analyze Zudio’s 2024 sales data for better inventory and sales insights.
+By leveraging S3, Lambda, Glue, and Athena, we have automated data ingestion, transformation, and querying, enabling structured data-driven decision-making.

-- Automated & Scalable Data Processing – Using AWS Lambda, we ensure seamless data transformation.
+- Automated & Scalable Data Processing – AWS Lambda AWS Lambda automates data transformation and loading (ETL) after manual file upload.
--  Centralized Data Storage – Processed sales data is stored in S3 and cataloged in Glue, enabling structured analysis.
+- Centralized Data Storage – Processed sales data is stored in Amazon S3 and cataloged in AWS Glue, ensuring structured data management.
-- Retail Analytics with Athena – Businesses can gain insights into sales trends, store performance, and product demand using SQL queries.
+- Retail Analytics with Athena – Businesses can use SQL queries in Athena to analyze sales trends, store performance, and product demand.

-This pipeline helps fast fashion retailers by providing data-driven insights for better inventory management.
-Future enhancements could include real-time data ingestion, dashboard visualizations, and predictive analytics for optimizing stock levels.
+This pipeline helps fast fashion retailers by providing structured sales and inventory data to improve decision-making.

 ### Important Note:
 **Manual File Upload:** While the ETL pipeline is fully automated after the file is uploaded to S3, the file upload process itself is manual.
 Currently, the sales dataset (CSV) needs to be manually placed in the /to_processed/ folder in S3 for the pipeline to trigger.